etheleon/etheleon.github.io/_posts/blog/2016-12-21-my-first-post.md

   creditlink: http://etheleon.github.io
 ---

-Let me just start this off, this is my personal blog, views are mine.

 So lets kick it off with some self introduction.
 Being a PhD Candidate here in NUS, Singapore in Computational Biology / Metagenomics, I have plenty of time to read up on the latest statistical methods as well as learn how to apply them.